Neymar: 2011: Copa Libertadores title, FIFA Club World Cup runner-up and Puskás Award

-2012: South America's best player
+2012: South America's best player for second consecutive year

-On 5 February 2012, when he turned 20, Neymar scored his 100th goal as a professional football player, against Palmeiras in the Campeonato Paulista.
-On 25 February 2012 – he scored two goals, one of which was from 25-yards – and created two assists to help his side to a 6–1 win over Ponte Preta.
-On 7 March 2012, Neymar netted a hat-trick as Santos saw off Brazilian rivals Internacional 3–1 in the Copa Libertadores Group stage match.
+Early in 2012, at 19 years old, Neymar finished 10th in the 2011 FIFA Ballon d'Or rankings.
+On 5 February 2012, when he turned 20, he scored his 100th goal as a professional football player, against Palmeiras in the Campeonato Paulista.
+On 25 February, he scored two goals, one of which was from 25-yards, and created two assists to help his side to a 6–1 win over Ponte Preta.
+On 7 March, Neymar netted a hat-trick as Santos saw off Brazilian rivals Internacional with a 3–1 win in the Copa Libertadores group stage.
 On 29 March, he scored a brace against Guaratinguetá in a 5–0 victory.
 In the fixture against São Paulo on 29 April 2012, Neymar scored a hat-trick with the match ending 3–1.
-Thereafter, he went on to score twice in the first and second legs in the 2012 Campeonato Paulista Finals against Guarani, which ended 7–2 on aggregate.
-Neymar finished the 2012 Campeonato Paulista with 20 goals and was voted the Best player and Best Forward, and Santos were crowned champions.
-He was joint top scorer in the Copa Libertadores with eight goals, after Santos were beaten over two legs by eventual champions Corinthians in the semi-finals.